 - Secure your car with a working alarm system.
 Most crime is opportunistic.
 Hence, alarm systems are a good ides.
 Thinking about it, anything that makes noise and causes distraction would do but your car can’t double up as a dog cannel.

-- Park off road preferably in your garage.
+- Park off-road preferably in your garage.
 If you have a garage remember that it is not for keeping all this junk you accumulate over the years.
 A garage is for keeping your car in it; this makes it more secure and less exposed to the elements and opportunistic crime.
-If you don’t have a garage you can at least park off road.
+If you don’t have a garage you can at least park off-road.

 Three Little Known Ways to Pay Less on Car Insurance

-Once you’ve covered the basics, you are ready to move to the things about car insurance that few people know and use them keep insurance costs low.
+Once you’ve covered the basics, you are ready to move to the things about car insurance that few people know and use them to keep insurance costs low.

 Move to the country